storypku/llvm-x-toolchain/README.md

 ## Known Issues

-For my own use case, this project was tailored to work w/ LLVM/Clang >= 13.0.1 on Ubuntu release >=18.04 (Windows and MacOS Support present in [grailbio/bazel-toolchain](https://github.com/grailbio/bazel-toolchain) was removed).
+For my own use case, this project was tailored to work w/ LLVM/Clang >= 13.0.1 on Ubuntu releases >= 18.04 (Windows and MacOS Support present in [grailbio/bazel-toolchain](https://github.com/grailbio/bazel-toolchain) was removed).

 ## Future Work